Barriers to Preventing and Treating Substance Use Disorders in Rural Communities

 legal penalties for drug use may impact whether individuals are willing to openly discuss their

 SUD and seek treatment.
 Stigma surrounding SUD may be exacerbated for rural residents seeking

 treatment for SUD because of a lack of

 anonymity in small communities where there are few mental health providers.

 Resources to Learn More

-In this study, rural healthcare providers discuss challenges and lessons learned relating to practicing in rural communities, including confidentiality concerns relevant to
+and lessons learned related to practicing in rural communities.
+Discusses concerns relevant to

 Organization(s): Maine Rural Health Research Center